AshOnDiscord/jiag-notes-v5-2024/School/AmLit/Jigged Midterm 2.md

 Nick arranges for Daisy to come over to his house so that Gatsby can "accidentally" drop by.
 Daisy and Gatsby start having an affair.

+Daisy falls in love with Gatsby over his wealth due to her shallow and materialistic nature.

 Tom and Daisy come to one of Gatsby's parties.
-Daisy is disgusted by the ostentatiously vulgar display of wealth, and Tom immediately sees that Gatsby's money most likely comes from crime.
+Tom immediately sees that Gatsby's money most likely comes from crime.

 We learn that Gatsby was born into a poor farming family as James Gatz.
 He has always been extremely ambitious, creating the Jay Gatsby persona as a way of transforming himself into a successful self-made man—the ideal of the American Dream (Aspirational)